etzelm/consistent-graph-store-api/README.md

 The goal of this project is to provide a REST-accessible graph storage service that runs on port 3000 and is available as a resource named gs.
 For example, the service would listen at http://server-hostname:3000/gs.
-We want to develop distributed system software to support this service so that it can store the amount of data that would not normally fit onto a single-machine system.
+We want to develop distributed system software to support this service so that it can store an amount of data that would not normally fit onto a single-machine system.
 To accomplish this, we will simulate our server code as if it is being run on multiple, separate hosts simultaneously, using Docker to provide this functionality.
 A single server host in our system stores